ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 BTrain sensors have labels f1, f2, ... (but may be changed).
 They are set up through the View -> Feedbacks menu.
 Click on `+` at the bottom to add a new one.
-The hub's module number (1) so make `Device ID` = 1.
+The hub's module number is 1, so make `Device ID` = 1.
 Contacts start being numbered from zero.
-There is a handy feature whereby you can active a feedback and it will capture the `Device ID` and `Contact` itself.
+There is a handy feature (under the "☈" button) whereby you can activate a feedback and it will capture the `Device ID` and `Contact` itself.

 ## Operational notes